johnnygreeney/CardanoForTheMasses/Chapter-5-Goguen.md

 ## Smart Contracts Rollout

 Alonzo built on Cardano’s token improvements to provide developers with the tools they needed to create dApps.
-IOG laid the groundwork for Cardano to become a smart contract platform by introducing transaction metadata, token-locking with *Allegra* in December 2020, and native token issuance.
-Shortly after came *Mary*, a multi-asset protocol update in March 2021 that enabled users to create native tokens for Cardano transactions.
+IOG laid the groundwork for Cardano to become a smart contract platform by introducing transaction metadata,[^60] token-locking[^61] with *Allegra* in December 2020, and native token issuance.[^62]  Shortly after came *Mary*, a multi-asset protocol update in March 2021 that enabled users to create native tokens for Cardano transactions.

 These features were built into *Alonzo*, the following protocol update in September 2021.
 Alonzo contributed functionality for smart contracts (digital agreements) to Cardano leveraging the novel hard fork combinator.
 By facilitating the construction of smart contracts and decentralized apps (dApps) for decentralized finance (DeFi), it offered up new possibilities for developers.